 Brenda S. "Sue" Fulton is the Chair and Chief Administrator of the New Jersey Motor Vehicle Commission, and member of Governor Phil Murphy's Cabinet.
 As Chief, Fulton manages a state agency that generates more than \$1.8 billion in revenues annually and is charged with the licensing of more than six million drivers and the titling, registration, and inspection of nearly five million vehicles.
-In August of 2018, Chief Fulton was selected by the American Association of Motor Vehicle Administrators (AAMVA) to serve as a member of its International Board of Directors.
-She also serves on the State Ethics Commission.
+In addition to serving in that role, she was also appointed to the State Ethics Commission, and joined the American Association of Motor Vehicle Administrators (AAMVA) Board of Directors.